 - In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and sugars until light and fluffy, about 2 minutes.
 Add the egg and vanilla extract and mix until combined.

 - Add the dry ingredients and mix until just combined.
 Fold in the chocolate chips and pomegranate seeds using a stiff rubber spatula.

 - Cover the dough with plastic wrap and chill for at least 30 minutes to an hour.

 - Preheat oven to 350 degrees F. Line two baking sheets with parchment paper or silicone mats.

-- Using a medium cookie scoop, arrange dough balls 2 inches apart.
+- Using a medium cookie scoop, scoop out cookie dough and arrange 2 inches apart.

 - Bake cookies for 12-14 minutes or until lightly golden around the edges.

 - Remove from oven and let cool on baking sheet for two minutes before transferring to a wire rack.
 Cool completely.